![]() |

 1. Heat some oil in a skillet.
 Add garlic and cook until fragrant.

-3. Stir in fish cake follow by noodle.
+3. Stir in the fish cake followed by the noodles.
 Cook for a minute until the noodle is loosen.

 4. Gradually stir in chicken broth.
 Add the rest of the seasoning to taste.